Processes of language learning and multilingualism

 • the construction of confident learner identities for the pupils;

 One of the ways to improve multilingualism in class is translanguaging.
 This strategy involves the use of a speaker’s full linguistic repertoire without strictly ensuring that the child only speaks the target language.
 Translanguaging focuses on what the child is capable of and integrates the pupil’s first languages in education in a new target language.
-For further information on translanguaging, you can visit the Rutu foundation’s website, which provides a description of translanguaging as well as the ongoing pilot.
+For further information on translanguaging, you can visit the Rutu Foundation’s website, which provides a description of translanguaging as well as the ongoing pilot.
 Advice in this section.

 The inclusion of the home/minority language in the school should not be restricted to oral communication but should also include written texts.
-Additional languages need to be taught and learned in age-appropriate manner, starting with oral comprehension and output so that transfer from the stronger language can begin.
+Additional languages need to be taught and learned in an age-appropriate manner, starting with oral comprehension and output so that transfer from the stronger language can begin.

-Furthermore, the use of dual language books can boost literacy skills in bilingual children: in a study by Sneddon (2008), teachers were asked to actively support this approach by providing bilingual books to the pupils while the parents provided expertise to stimulate the transfer of reading skills from the school language to the family language.
+Furthermore, the use of dual language books can boost literacy skills in bilingual children: in a study by Sneddon (2008)i, teachers were asked to actively support this approach by providing bilingual books to the pupils while the parents provided expertise to stimulate the transfer of reading skills from the school language to the family language.
 Result: pupils achieved a higher level of literacy than their peers in the school language while developing fluent reading in their home language.

-The use of the first language in the classroom is further stressed by Vivian Cook (2001).
-This article focuses on the importance of recognising the different types of multilingual pupils in education and on how the multilingual brain is more than just a brain that has a first language and an additional language.
-Based on various theories and examples of multilingualism, Cook (2001) describes various issues for teachers, including moving away from the idea that the second language learner needs to achieve the same goals as the monolingual speaker.
+The use of the first language in the classroom is further stressed by Vivian Cook (2001)i.
+This article focuses on the importance of recognizing the different types of multilingual pupils in education and on how the multilingual brain is more than just a brain that has a first language and an additional language.
+Based on various theories and examples of multilingualism, Cook (2001)idescribes various issues for teachers, including moving away from the idea that the second language learner needs to achieve the same goals as the monolingual speaker.
 In addition, Cook argues that the home languages of the pupils should be used in class in addition to the school’s language, or at least to some extent, for example when explaining grammar.